 April 22, 2007.
-I played and sang songs from all three of my CDs at the Adams Avenue Roots and Folk Festival.
+I played and sang songs from all three of my CDs at the Adams Avenue Roots and Folk Festival in San Diego, California.

 Hmmm, how could I have handled this differently?
 My niche audience is predominantly cultural creatives, and I was booked into a country western bar in a large tent that was part of the festival.
 Four country western bands played before me and one after me – for example, in the photo above, High, Wide and Handsome.
 I didn’t let that stop me from doing what I’d been hired to do, but I thought wistfully about the Earth Day Fair in Balboa Park, which was happening simultaneously, knowing that was where the San Diego contingent of my tribe was listening to music that day.
 I had spoken there in April 2000, kicking off my eight-month cross-country tour for the 30th anniversary edition of Living on the Earth and my first CD, Music from Living on the Earth.